DIY regularly creates Resources to support its touring work, performances and educational projects.

 Arts participation and leadership with young people with learning difficulties.
 This guide is based on ideas and examples gained through DIY Theatre Company’s “Leading it Our Way” programme, which began in 2011.
 We want to share and develop good practice with others working with young people with learning difficulties.

 In this film actors from DIY Theatre Company share their tips on making multi-sensory theatre for people with Profound and Multiple Learning Disabilities.
 The film is based on the processes we used in creating our Multi- Sensory show ‘Give Me Space’ – find out more and see more video’s on our Show Page

-Give Me Space! is a performance which has been created by company members for audiences with Profound and Multiple Learning Disabilities.
-This booklet offers just a few approaches which have worked for us.
+‘Following the Thread’ is a performance which was created by company members for audiences with Profound and Multiple Learning Disabilities.
+This booklet offers just a few ideas which have worked for us.
 We’re sure you’ll have lots of brilliant ideas to add to these.